This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Simhasana or ‘lions breath’ is a little more challenging for beginners as it involves losing all your inhibitions.
 Here's how you perform it

-Simhasana is a good exercise for your face, throat, tongue and eyes.
-It has prominent effects on the throat and also helps clear the vocal cord.
+Simhasana is a good exercise for your face, throat, tongue, and eyes.
+It has prominent effects on the throat and also helps clear the vocal cords.